lwhitmo/CircuitPython/README.md

 Wiring for Temperature Sensor

 ### Reflection
-Hazel has very sound facts, so I stoled it for research pourposes.

-The hardest part of this assignment was finding the temperature values from the sensor.
-There isn't a library for the temperature sensor so I declared the sensor as an analog pin and found the values using analogio.
-The values I was getting were much too high so I mapped the values from 0 - 65535 to 32 - 212, which is the range for Fahrenheit.
-It was also important to remember that the SDA and SCL pins on the LCD screen go to the SDA and SCL pins on the Metro.
+Finding the temperature measurements from the sensor proved to be the most difficult aspect of this assignment.
+Since there is no library for the temperature sensor, it was most helpful to declare it an analog pin and used analogio to find the data.
+It is also important to keep in mind that the SDA and SCL pins on the LCD screen correspond to the SDA and SCL pins on the Metro was also crucial.

 ## Rotary_Encoder